Best Mattresses for the Money

 Durability can be partly determined by how thick a mattress is, as more material can often withstand more use.
 Plus, too-thin mattresses are generally uncomfortable and unsupportive.

 We recommend mattresses at least 10 inches thick, although for many sleepers the ideal is a 12 inch mattress.

-Quality and durability go hand in hand, so a mattress’s quality can definitely have an impact on both its sticker price and its cost over time.
+Quality and durability go hand in hand when it comes to the most comfortable mattresses, so a mattress’s quality can definitely have an impact on both its sticker price and its cost over time.